 - Teach parenting skills and model effective techniques.

 - Promote early learning in the home with an emphasis on positive interactions between parents, caregivers and children.

 - Provide information and guidance on a wide range of topics including breastfeeding, safe sleep position, injury prevention and nutrition.

 - Conduct screenings and provide referrals and connections to resources if necessary.

 - Connect families to other services and resources as appropriate.

 Referral Process for Home Visiting Programs

-Vermont supports four evidence-based home visiting models:
+Vermont supports three evidence-based home visiting models: